-The Tier 4 system requires universities or other higher education providers to 'sponsor' their students' visa applications.
-This helps to confirm that students are genuine and that the qualifications they intend to study are suitable for a Tier 4 application.
+The Student Route visa system requires universities or other higher education providers to 'sponsor' their students' visa applications.
+This helps to confirm that students are genuine and that the qualifications they intend to study are suitable for a student visa application.

 Once a university has agreed to sponsor you it will issue you with confirmation of acceptance for studies (CAS).
 You can then use your CAS to apply for your visa.

 The majority of higher education insitutions in the UK can sponsor their students visas (and issue CAS).
-If in doubt, contact your university, or check the Government's register of Tier 4 visa sponsors.
+If in doubt, contact your university, or check the Government's register of licensed student sponsors.

 Your CAS will be issued to you by your university in the form of a unique reference number (your CAS number).
 You can then use this to make your visa application.

 Once issued, your CAS will be valid for six months.
 You must apply for your visa within this time.

 This is relatively rare, but may lead to two outcomes:

 In practice, it is rare for a university to lose its sponsorship status and most institutions that do will retain some form of legacy sponsor status.
 UKCISA offers additional resources and advice for students with any concerns.